ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 ```

-Let's now create a separate environment with epics-base 3.15.
+Let's now create a separate environment with EPICS Base 3.15.
 Note that this is
-only as an example. epics-base 3 isn't supported anymore at ESS.
+only as an example.
+EPICS Base  3 isn't supported anymore at ESS.
 You should use
 EPICS 7.
 This is to demonstrate you can work on separate environments with
-different epics-base version.
+different EPICS Base  version.

 ```console
 (epics) [iocuser@host:~]$ conda create -y -n epics3 epics-base=3 iocstats